kawu/hhu-dl-materials-2019/high-api/lstm.md

 ```python
 xs.view(10, 1, 5).shape     # => torch.Size([10, 1, 5])
 ```
-You can also provide `-1` as one of the dimensions, to make PyTorch infer it
+You can also provide `-1` for one of the dimensions, to make PyTorch infer it
 automatically:
 ```python
 xs.view(10, 1, -1).shape     # => torch.Size([10, 1, 5])